extremecoder-rgb/medoraAI/README.md

 ## 📞 Support

-For support, email support@medora-ai.com or open an issue in the repository.
+For support, email hsuswiowkskow@gmail.com or open an issue in the repository.

 ---

-Made with ❤️ by the Medora AI Team
+Made with ❤️ by Subhranil Mondal
 ```